amehlhase316/memoranda/DeliverableX.md

     - info

-## 4: Checklist for you to see if you are done
+## 4: Checklist for you to see if you are done (optional just a reminder)
 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences
 - [ ] Read the kickoff again to make sure you have all the details
 - [ ] User Stories that were not completed, were left in the Sprint and a copy created